 - The remaining learners were non-specific learning-disabled and showed a combined increase of 64.14 percent, from a pre-test average of 30.40 percent to a post-test average of 94.54 percent.

-In an interview that was broadcast in February 2011 on WKYC, a television station located in Cleveland, Ohio, Dr. DeLorge explained what cognitive skills are and how Edublox methodology strengthens a child’s cognitive skills.
+In an interview broadcast in February 2011 on WKYC, a television station located in Cleveland, Ohio, Dr. DeLorge explained cognitive skills and how Edublox methodology strengthens a child’s cognitive skills.

 Edublox specializes in educational interventions that make children smarter, help them learn and read faster, and do mathematics with ease.
 Our programs enable learners to overcome reading difficulties and other learning obstacles, assisting them to become lifelong learners and empowering them to realize their highest educational goals.